MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-overview.md

 ms.topic: overview
 ---

-# Textual summarization with Azure AI Video Indexer
+# Textual summarization with Azure AI Video Indexer (preview)

 This article is an overview of textual summarization with Azure AI Video Indexer.